GOETIA GIRLS OF LILITH’S HAREM

 For example, if you assume the Tulku guise of Vincent Price, you might just find yourself having a dream of being in a horror film, whose other actresses and actors are Tulpas.
 Why would you assume the guise of Vincent Price, you might ask?
 Well, it may be because you seek to empower your acting ability, should your profession be that of an actor; or to otherwise assume the guise of Austin Osman Spare, if you are an artist.
 Perhaps you might decide to fuse these influential personages together with Henry Miller, to thereby create a Tulku; and like a time-travelling Doctor Who writer would do, whose TARDIS brain to travel around the Succubae Decans of the Zodiac ages, you can also imaginatively assume the star-sign guise of Vincent van Gogh.

 Should this sound rather ‘deranged’ to you, consider the intriguing experiments conducted by Vladimir Raikov who is a Russian psychotherapist, head of the Laboratory for Hypnosis at the State Scientific and Research Centre for Preventive Medicine.
 In general Raikov hypnotised his subjects to believe that they were the reincarnations of Rembrandt or Mozart, etc. Evidently after a period of doing this, his subjects brought back from their induced trance state the abilities of the personages with whom they had identified.
-For example, someone who had identified himself with Rembrandt had awakened his own artistic ability to eventually make a career out of Art; others may prefer to identify themselves with Aleister Crowley.
+For example, someone who had identified himself with Rembrandt had awakened his or her own artistic ability to eventually make a career out of Art; others may prefer to identify themselves with Aleister Crowley.

 “There is also a third kind of madness, which is possession by the ‘Muses,’ enters into a delicate and virgin soul, and there inspiring frenzy, awakens lyric….But he, who, not being inspired and having no touch of Madness in his soul, comes to the door and thinks he will get into the temple by the help of Art–he, I say, and his poetry are not admitted; the sane man is nowhere at all when he enters into rivalry with the Madman.”